george-pov/YTSkedy/docs/development/naming-guidance.md

   secret-bearing and must be redacted from reads, logs, and snapshots.
 - `platform`: Configured publishing destination such as a YouTube channel or a future WordPress site.
+- `reference key`: Optional user-managed lookup key on a configured platform.
+  It is provider-neutral, unique case-insensitively when set, and preserves the entered casing for display.
 - `publish settings`: Provider-specific settings used when publishing through a platform.
 These settings may carry secrets and must be redacted where they cross read, logging, or snapshot boundaries.